European Union Intellectual Property Office: History of key regulations

 In 2017 this was replaced by Regulation (EU) 2017/1001, which consolidated and updated the previous regulations.

 On 23 March 2016, the agency changed its name to the European Union Intellectual Property Office upon the entry into force of Regulation 2015/2424.
-Several positions and the governing board were also renamed to mirror these changes; for example, the title of the head of the agency was changed from President to Executive Director.
+Several positions and the governing board were also renamed to mirror these changes; for example, the title of the head of the agency was changed from President to executive director.

-A new EU Regulation on geographical indication protection for craft and industrial products was published on 27 October 2023 and entered into force on 16 November 2023.
-Producers and manufacturers of these products will be able to file applications for GI protection with the EUIPO from 1 December 2025.

 Governance and structure

 The governance structure of the EUIPO consists of a management board and a Budget Committee, each composed of one representative from each Member State, two representatives from the European Commission and one representative from the European Parliament.

-The Council of the European Union decides on the appointment of the Executive Director, the Deputy Executive Director, and the President and Chairpersons of the Boards of Appeal.
+The Council of the European Union decides on the appointment of the executive director, the Deputy Executive Director, and the President and Chairpersons of the Boards of Appeal.

 Boards of Appeal

 The OHIM Board of Appeal is an administrative law body of the Office for Harmonization in the Internal Market (OHIM), which is responsible for deciding on appeals in trade mark and design matters registered in the European Union.
 They are able to make decisions based on points of law and points of fact.

 The Boards of Appeal are headed by the President of the Boards of Appeal, appointed by the Council of Ministers from a list prepared by the Administrative Board of OHIM.

 The individual Boards are chaired by members appointed by the Council of Ministers.
 Other members of individual Boards are appointed by the Administrative Board of OHIM.
 Boards are allowed to hear new evidence at their discretion, although not obligated to do so.

 The Boards of Appeal are made up of four Boards for trade mark cases and one for design.
 There is an additional Grand Board which may hear any cases appealed through OHIM.
 A case heard by a Board of Appeal is made up of three members.
-This includes the Chairperson, who must sit on every case.
+This includes the chairperson, who must sit on every case.
 Two members of the Board must be legally qualified, though in some instances cases can be decided by the Grand Board or a single member.

 The Grand Board is made up of nine members.
 It includes the presidents and chairpersons of the Boards, as well as some ordinary board members.
 The Board was set up by Council Regulation 422/2004.
 Cases are referred to the Grand Board based on legal difficulty, importance, or under special circumstances.
 In some cases, the Presidium may refer a case to the Grand Board.

 The Presidium oversees the rules and organisation of the Boards of Appeal.
 It consists of the President of the Boards of Appeal, the Chairpersons of the Boards, and three board members elected for a calendar year.